MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/resend-user-password.md

 2. On the **Active users** page, choose the user and then choose **Reset password**.

-3. Follow the instructions on the **Reset password** page to auto-generate a new password for the user or create one for them, and then click **Reset**.
+3. Follow the instructions on the **Reset password** page to auto-generate a new password for the user or create one for them, and then select **Reset**.

 4. Enter an email address the user can get to so they receive the new password, and follow up with them to make sure they got it.